Nimo

 H forms 1 bond, O forms 2, N forms 3, C forms 4, Cl forms 1 (typical patterns).

-Lone pairs are non-bonding electron pairs and affect molecular shape.
+Lone pairs (non-bonding electrons) affect molecular shape.

 Built with v0